Home > Analyses > Industrials > Stanley Black & Decker, Inc.

 Stock Price Action Analysis

-The weekly stock chart below illustrates Stanley Black & Decker, Inc.’s price movements over the past 12 months, highlighting key highs and lows:
+The weekly stock chart of Stanley Black & Decker, Inc. (SWK) reveals significant price movements and volatility over the analyzed period:

 stock price